Józef Piłsudski's cult of personality: Origins

-Piłsudski's popularity, described as a cult of personality, was tied to his role in regaining Polish independence after the First World War and his leadership in the subsequent Polish–Soviet War.
-He had, however, already been a popular figure even before the start of the war.
+Piłsudski's popularity, which has been described as a cult of personality, was connected with his role in restoring Poland's independence after World War I and with his leadership in the 1919–21 Polish–Soviet War.
+He had, however, been popular already earlier.

-Piłsudski seized power in Poland again in 1926 after his May Coup that year.
-Piłsudski was not primarily interested in cultivating the cult himself, which was done by others, particularly after his death.
-His funeral in 1935 became a major state ceremony, and it became a sign of things to come, as Piłsudski's followers, known as Piłsudskiites, attempted to turn his legend into one of the bases to legitimate their grip on power in the Polish state.
-Numerous initiatives honouring Piłsudski's name were created, which were so numerous that the Main Committee for Commemorating the Memory of Marshal Józef Piłsudski had to curb some of the more outlandish initiatives (such as the proposal to rename Wilno to Piłsudski's child nickname, Ziuk).
-In 1938, the Polish Parliament passed a decree criminalising any defamation of Piłsudski.
+Piłsudski seized power with his May 1926 Coup.
+He was not particularly interested in cultivating his cult, which was done by others, especially after his death in 1935.
+His funeral became a major state ceremony and a sign of things to come, as his followers, known as Piłsudskiites, sought to exploit his legend to legitimize their grip on political power.
+Many initiatives honoring Piłsudski's memory were proposed, so numerous that the Main Committee for Commemorating the Memory of Marshal Józef Piłsudski had to curb some of the more outlandish ones (such as renaming the city of Wilno to Piłsudski's childhood nickname, Ziuk).
+In 1938 the Polish Parliament passed a decree criminalizing any posthumous defamation of Piłsudski.

-Piłsudski's cult is tied to Polish Independence Day, as the date of November 11 was also the date of Piłsudski's seizing power for the first time in the newly-independent Poland.
-In 1937, the Polish Parliament officially declared November 11 as a national holiday celebrating regaining independence and stated that "for all time [it should be] associated with the great name of Józef Piłsudski" Initially, the celebration of Poland's regaining statehood was also a celebration of Piłsudski and the Polish Army, but that relation has lost some of its strength with the progression of time.
+Piłsudski's cult is associated with Polish Independence Day, as 11 November 1918 was also the day he was made interim Chief of State of newly-independent Poland.
+In 1937 Poland's Parliament declared November 11 a national holiday celebrating the country's restored independence, stating that "for all time [it shall be] associated with the great name of Józef Piłsudski."
+Initially the celebration of Poland's independence was indeed also a celebration of Piłsudski and the Polish Army, but with the passage of time that relation has lost some of its strength.

-Despite those efforts, his cult began to wane shortly after his death, according to some, as early as 1937.
+Despite these efforts, his cult had already begun to wane shortly after his death – according to some, as early as 1937.

-Piłsudski's cult was not universal and was opposed by several factions from the very first days of its emergence; the most notable of its early opponents included the endecja political faction, opponents of the pro-Piłsudski sanacja faction.
+Piłsudski's cult was opposed by some parties from the very first days of its emergence, most notably by the Endecja party, opponents of the pro-Piłsudski Sanation party.
 Critics of Piłsudski faced some persecution from the state and its supporters.

 The cult was particularly strong in the Polish Army.
-During the Second World War, the Polish Armed Forces in the West continued that tradition, with Piłsudski's memory being highly celebrated, but many leaders of the Polish government in exile, such as Władysław Sikorski, were opposed to it.
+During the Second World War, the Polish Armed Forces in the West continued that tradition, but many leaders of the Polish government in exile, such as Władysław Sikorski (who had been sidelined by the prewar government), opposed it.

-Piłsudski became even in his lifetime to a namesake of the Polish Navy's gunboat ORP "Komendant Piłsudski" and of the motor transatlantic liner "Piłsudski".
-The latter, built in Italy, was the first Polish modern transatlantic liner, was launched in December 1934 and entered service in September 1935.
+Even in his lifetime Piłsudski became the namesake of the Polish Navy's gunboat ORP Komendant Piłsudski and of the transatlantic liner Piłsudski; the latter, built in Italy, was Poland's first modern transatlantic liner, launched in December 1934 and entering service in September 1935.